Moving in and out of Essex

 Moving out of Essex

 Essex has the responsibility of transferring the child’s Education, Health and Care (EHC) plan to the new authority.
-It is important that you contact the local area office of Statutory Assessment Service in advance of leaving Essex so that they can ensure the young person’s paperwork is ready to send to the new authority promptly.
+It is important that you contact the local area office of the SEND Operations Service in advance of leaving Essex so that they can ensure the young person’s paperwork is ready to send to the new authority promptly.
 Please provide your new address and the date you intend to move.

 In terms of health needs, if a family moves out of Essex, the first thing they should do is register with a local GP.